-Your disability, as outlined above, will be subject to the same terms of the plan as your prior claim.
+Your recurrent disability will be subject to the same terms of the plan as your prior claim and will be treated as a continuation of that disability.

-If you do not satisfy Item 1 or 2 above, your disability will be treated as a new claim and will be subject to all of the policy provisions.
+Any disability which occurs after 12 months from the date your prior claim ended will be treated as a new claim.
+The new claim will be subject to all of the policy provisions, including the elimination period.